Skip to content

 Configuration

-Repomix can be configured using a configuration file (repomix.config.json) or command-line options.
+Repomix can be configured using a configuration file or command-line options.
 The configuration file allows you to customize various aspects of how Repomix processes and outputs your codebase.

 Create a configuration file in your project directory: